save2love/resource-monitor/README.md

 ### Configuring

-All you need is change COM port on corresponding port number in [config.py](/agent/config.py "config.py") To test communication you need start [agent_console.by](/agent/agent_console.by "agent_console.by").
+All you need is change COM port on corresponding port number in [config.py](/agent/config.py "config.py") To test communication you need start [agent_console.py](/agent/agent_console.py "agent_console.py").
 Console will show you actually transferred data in table view.

-### Installing
+### Autostart

 You can setup to auto start python script in Windows using Task Scheduler and in Linux using cron

 #### Windows

 Here is [ResourceMonitorTask.xml](agent/ResourceMonitorTask.xml "ResourceMonitorTask.xml") for importing to Task Scheduler.
 All you need is change the path for agent.pyw script in Action tab.

+#### Linux

+You can use *cron* for autostart agent-script every minute but it was not tested by me.

 ### Screens